MicrosoftDocs/powerquery-docs/powerquery-docs/HandlingConnectorSigning.md

-Trusted Third Party Connectors for Power BI
+# Trusted Third Party Connectors for Power BI

-Instructions for developer

 Note: If you need help creating a self-signed certificate to test these instructions, please see the Microsoft Documentation on ‘New-SelfSignedCertificate’ in PowerShell here.

 Note: If you need help exporting your certificate as a pfx, please see here.

+1. Download

-Extract MakePQX.zip to wherever you want to run it from.
-To run it, call it in the command-line.
+2. Extract MakePQX.zip to wherever you want to run it from.

+3. To run it, call it in the command-line.
 Running without any parameters will return the help information.

 C:\>C:\Users\cpope\Downloads\MakePQX\MakePQX.exe